phoenixacxf/Lightning-Repository/README.md

 ```

 I would really rather my work is not used to train AI, but I know I can't stop that from happening, so really it's just a request.

-## About Me
-Hello!
-My online pseudonym is Phoenix Riley Lightning.
-I am a Linguistics Major at UC Davis year of 2027.
-I am a Political Science minor and a Human Rights minor.
-I was born on February 7, 2006 (easier than saying my age and having to update it).
-I use he/they pronouns.
-This section is really just to explain why I'm here making a repository, and what I actually know how to do, which isn't a lot.

-So first thing, I am not a coder!
-I'm not into STEM or computer science at all.
-I find it cool and there are things I'd want to be able to code, but in no way is it my focus in life.
-So, why am I making a git repository?
-Well, I'm a linguistics student, as previously mentioned.
-As of writing this, I am taking Linguistics 127: Text Processing and Corpus Linguistics.
-This class is also a computer science class, and it requires me not only to learn to use the terminal, but also to use python.
-As of writing this, I am two weeks into my classes, and I am already using the command line a lot to do things.
-Mainly textual analysis (word counts and whatnot) and file management.
-In this class, we are going to be using the command line and python to do some corpus linguistics work as a final project, so I'm mainly making this to store the program I create for this final project.
-But also, I'm just finding using the terminal fun, so I wanted to add any code files I make to a repository somewhere.

-With computer science things, I am primarily a web builder, but I only really create fun sites.
-Well, one fun site.
-You will see it later.
-I know basic HTML and CSS.
-I don't know any JavaScript.
-I have some very minor experience with various programming languages, but not enough to do anything.

-So if I'm not a coder, what am I?
-As you could guess, I primarily consider myself a linguist, currently a Phonetician.
-I am a research assistant at UC Davis' Phonetics Lab primarily working on languages such as Tarifit and Darija.
-I mainly am doing audio segmentation on words, vowels, Voiced Onset Time, etc. but I'm also (coincidentally) working on a corpus in this program.
-I am also a musician, primarily a singer.
-But I also play piano.
-I also write and things.
-But mostly, I'm a student.
-Currently my plan is to go into teaching, and while I teach I will go through a PhD program in Linguistics, hopefully to become a professor.
-I am also thinking of law at some point, rabbinical studies (I'm Jewish), and a few other careers.
-Maybe even politics.
-Who knows?

-I speak three languages: English, American Sign Language, and Toki Pona.
-My native language is English, and my second language is ASL.
-I am at a conversational level in ASL, and am Proficient/Fluent in Toki Pona.
-It's possible that I will make Toki Pona files as well for this repository, but that's not the most likely.

-I have an Associate of Arts from Los Angeles City College in Arts and Humanities.
-I am currently working towards a Bachelor of Arts in Linguistics at UC Davis.

-Just to hit onto my diversities that people typically like to support: I am Jewish, queer, and neurodivergent.
-However, those aren't too important, and won't really be focused in on here.

-For more about me, go to my [neocities1](https://phoenixfromgallifrey.neocities.org) It will provide more in depth information on my identity, hobbies, interests, projects, etc.

 ## System Compatability Notes
 I am a macOS user.
 As of the most recent publication of this Read Me file, I am using macOS Tahoe 26.2.
 I am NOT a Linux or Windows user.
 As such, all of my programs primarily work on macOS, and may have compatability issues on Linux or Windows.
 I don't know how to use Linux, and I don't touch Windows anymore ever since I transitioned to macOS.
 I'm a musician so macOS is the best device for me personally.
 It's also nice that it's UNIX based.
 If you want to modify my code to work for *your* system and would like for it to be put onto this repository, please send the code in through a pull request or email me at phoenixrealme@gmail.com.
 I will make an update as soon as possible.